The Stuttgart Region

 High-tech economy, cutting-edge research and quality of life

-Located in the heart of the federal state of Baden-Württemberg in the southwest of Germany, the Stuttgart Region comprises the City of Stuttgart (the state capital) and its five surrounding districts.
+Located in the heart of the federal state of Baden-Württemberg in the southwest of Germany, the Stuttgart Region comprises the City of Stuttgart (the state capital) and its five surrounding counties.
 With a population of 2.8 million, the area boasts a highly advanced industrial infrastructure and enjoys a well-earned reputation for its economic strength, cutting-edge technology and exceptionally high quality of life.

 The Stuttgart Region is the birthplace and home of Gottlieb Daimler, who invented the motor car at the end of the 19th century.
 Even today, vehicle design and production as well as engineering in general are a vital part of the region’s economy.
 Besides its traditional strengths, the Stuttgart Region is also well known for its strong creative industries and its enthusiasm for research and development.
 All these factors make the Stuttgart Region one of the most dynamic and efficient regions in the world – innovative in approach, international in outlook.